dh4gan/cellular-automata/README.md

 CellularAutomata.py contains the CellularAutomata2D object which holds the automaton and the rules by which it evolves

-GameOfLifePatterns.py contains a set of basic patterns to add to the automaton
+GameOfLifePatterns.py contains a set of basic patterns to add to the automaton for Game Of Life

 playGameOfLife.py is a run script to generate automata